-Residence Services offers students various residence communities where academic and personal growth are supported and encouraged.
-Lister Centre, the residences at the Augustana Campus, Résidence Saint-Jean and International House are furnished, dormitory style residences.
-Michener Park, HUB, Newton Place and East Campus Village feature unfurnished apartments, townhouses and houses.
-A limited number of furnished bachelor suites are available in HUB.
-For complete information on residences, assignment preferences, rates and to apply online to live in residence, see www.ualberta.ca/residences or phone e-mail housing@ualberta.ca.
+Residence Services at the University of Alberta provides both academic and personal support and strives to create and maintain a sense of community in each residence.
+Residence Services offers a variety of residence options for different student types and preferences.
+Lister Centre, Augustana Campus residences, Résidence Saint-Jean and International House are furnished, dormitory style residences.
+Michener Park, HUB, Newton Place, Graduate Residence and East Campus Village feature unfurnished and furnished apartments, townhouses and houses.
+For complete information on residences, assignment preferences, rates and to apply online to live in residence, see www. ualberta.ca/residences or e-mail housing@ualberta.ca.